WishKuo/WonderLab/Software_Doc/Unity/Camera Controller.md

-# Brief
-The camera controller controls cameras for the first, second and third station camera, as well as the cameras in the final simulation scenes.
-It uses several cameras which ouput to render texture.

 # Dependency
 - In the main game scene (local): 'SampleScene\FinalSimulation\ChangeCameraBlock' `Assets\Scripts\CameraSwitchCheckPointCollision.cs`
 - In the main game scene (global): on 'LastStationCameraController', below '=====Manager======' `Assets\Scripts\LastStationCameraController.cs`